"Happy Birthday" - An Alzheimer's Story Told Through Birthday Cards!

 Try to have a good Birthday, if ever in the area stop in.

-Editorial Note: On October 21st, 2007, my mother Ellen (My cousin's aunt) passed away from complications of Alzheimer's.
+Editorial Note: Vern first noted his wife Marie's short term memory problems in the year 2004...It was in 2007 on October 21st, that my mother Ellen (Cousin Vern's aunt) passed away from complications of Alzheimer's.

 "Dear Stan -